catapultcx/animals-ui-nextjs/README.md

 This is the front end layer to the animals service.
 It uses the [animals-api](https://github.com/catapultcx/animals-api) to manage data.

+This front end adopts [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) through use of SSR and no dependency on Javascript in the browser.

 ## Prerequisites

 Developers should install the following on their machines: